STFleming/EmSys_Lab1/README.md

 4. Write your secret word in your logbook.

 _Tips_:
 * _Only common Baud rates are used.
-The UART Tx pin will be transimitting on only one of these 9600, 38400, and 115200_
+The UART Tx pin will be transimitting at only one of the following baudrates: 9600, 38400, and 115200_
 * _You do not know the baud rate of the signal you are trying to intercept, this may require trial and error to find the correct parameter_
 * _However, you have 8 data bits, and no parity bits._

 UART was discussed in the first lecture briefly, if you'd like to review the first lecture the recording is available [[here](https://swanseauniversity.zoom.us/rec/share/R7U9ldmf8-D5dC1GzypI1Fmygk_uMk0AHLJSNAJh9jKzSaDWy91D_K8dqezqFnjf.dxRs8jgIIbZQ9eEK )] ``<passcode: Rq7!2vJ7>``.
+A nice more detailed discussion of the UART protocol can be found [[here](https://www.circuitbasics.com/basics-uart-communication/)].

 ### Hello World!
 In the Lab1 git repository there is some code that will print out ``HelloWorld`` on pin 23 of the TinyPico which is connected to channel D0 on your LA. [[link to the code](https://github.com/STFleming/EmSys_Lab1/blob/main/src/HelloWorld/HelloWorld.ino)]